dustinpfister/blog_posts/_posts/threejs-buffer-geometry-compute-vertex-normals.md

 layout: post
 categories: three.js
 id: 980
-updated: 2022-04-22 10:39:00
+updated: 2022-04-22 10:43:45
-version: 1.3
+version: 1.4
 ---

-The process of creating a custom geometry, or mutating a built in geometry in threejs might be a little involved, but still there is only so much to be aware of to get started.
-The first step might be to work out the positions attribute which is the values for the actual points in space.
-However after that when it is also a good idea to work out what the deal should be with the normals attribute.
+The process of creating a [custom buffer geometry](/2021/04/22/threejs-buffer-geometry/), or mutating a built in geometry in [threejs](https://threejs.org/docs/#api/en/core/BufferGeometry) might be a little involved, but still there is only so much to be aware of to get started.
+The first step might be to work out the [positions attribute](/2021/06/07/threejs-buffer-geometry-attributes-position/) which is the values for the actual points in space.
+However after that when it is also a good idea to work out what the deal should be with the [normals attribute](/2021/06/08/threejs-buffer-geometry-attributes-normals/).
 In some cases I might have to work this out manually, however in most cases just calling the compute vertex normals method will work just fine, which is what this post is about today.

 <!-- more -->